umbgtt10/fluxion/docs/FLUXION_OPERATOR_SUMMARY.md

 }

 let sampled = stream.take_latest_when(timer, |_| true);
-// Emission order = timer's order (when we sampled)
+// Emission timestamp = timer's timestamp (when we sampled)
 // But original_timestamp preserved in data (when data was created)
 ```